Beans and Peas

 Do I need to wash Muddy Boots lettuce?

-Toward the end of last season, one of our members confessed to Aaron that she didn’t have time to wash her salad greens the previous week and that they seemed perfectly clean.
+At a pick-up a few years ago, one of our members confessed to Aaron that she didn’t have time to wash her salad greens the previous week and that they seemed perfectly clean.
 That is when we realized we hadn’t done a good job letting members know what is washed and what you will need to wash.